 Durex is the number one condom manufacturer in the world.
 They are well known in the west for their quality and the humorous tone used in their advertising.
-With near 700 million netizens in the China, the web has become a great testing ground for the brands Chinese communication strategy.
+With nearly 700 million netizens in China, the web has become a great testing ground for the brand’s Chinese communication strategy.

 A digital museum about sex.
 What?

 In possibly a world’s first, 12 artists joined Durex in creating the very first online sex museum.
 Accessible by the very popular (in China at least…) QR codes, it is an experience between eroticism and art.
 Putting an emphasis more on intimacy rather than plain sex, the site reached over 1 million views on its launch day.

 You can watch the trailer for the “grand opening” here:

 This is not the first attempt by Durex to woo Chinese consumers.
 We will explain more about Durex’s marketing strategy, and how they have attempted to overcome the Chinese anti-pornography agency’s point of view.